Eddie O’Connor’s Mainstream to be sold to Norway’s Aker in €1bn deal

 Eddie O’Connor, founder of Mainstream Renewable Power.

-Mainstream Renewable Power, the wind and solar energy group founded by Eddie O’Connor that focuses on emerging markets, is set to see a unit Norwegian fishing-to-engineering holding company Aker take control of the business in a deal that values it at up to €1 billion.
+Mainstream Renewable Power, the wind and solar energy group founded by Eddie O’Connor that focuses on emerging markets, is set to see a unit of Norwegian fish food-to-engineering investments company Aker take control of the business in a deal that values it at up to €1 billion.

-Aker Horizons, which is focused on renewable energy, will take a 75 per cent stake and existing investors will have the option to cash in or follow Mr O’Connor, who plans to reinvest some of his money in the final 25 per cent of the business.
+Aker Horizons, which is focused on renewable energy and green technology, will take a 75 per cent stake and existing investors will have the option to cash in or follow Mr O’Connor, who plans to reinvest some of his money in the final 25 per cent of the business.

 The deal, which includes a potential €100 million payment in 2023 if certain performance conditions are met, values Mr O’Connor’s 55 per cent stake at as much as €550 million.
 It also represents a return of up to 5.5 times investment for Mainstream’s original investors, including a number of Irish high-net-worth individuals that backed the Dublin- based company when it was set up in 2008.